Advancing Few-Shot Pediatric Arrhythmia Classification with a Novel Contrastive Loss and Multimodal Learning: Methods

 \subsection{Training Strategies}

 In this study, the training objective is composed of Focal Loss and the proposed Adaptive Global Class-Aware Contrastive Loss (AGCACL), which are combined with equal weight.
 Focal Loss with a focusing parameter $\gamma=1.0$ is employed to downweight easy samples and emphasize hard ones, while AGCACL leverages class prototypes and a global similarity matrix to enhance intra-class compactness and inter-class separability.
-During training, a class-balanced sampler is adopted to ensure uniform class distribution in each batch.
-The optimizer is Adam with a learning rate and weight decay of $1\times10^{-4}$, batch size of 48, and a total of 30 epochs, without learning rate scheduling, gradient clipping, or mixed precision.
+During training, a custom class-balanced sampler was used to maintain an approximately uniform class distribution within each mini-batch.
+The optimizer is Adam with a learning rate and weight decay of 1e-4, batch size of 48, and a total of 30 epochs, without learning rate scheduling, gradient clipping, or mixed precision.
 For AGCACL, the temperature parameters are set as $\tau=0.1$, $\tau_{\phi}=0.01$, $\tau_{\psi}=0.1$, and $\tau_{\alpha}=0.1$, with a momentum coefficient of 0.9.
 Class prototypes are initialized randomly in a 512-dimensional space and jointly optimized with network parameters.
-Class-frequency priors are derived from the empirical distribution $[4987,\,1876,\,889,\,37,\,21,\,6]$.
-In addition, a semantic prior matrix is defined, where only the entries at positions $(6,3)$ and $(3,6)$ are set to 1 while all others remain 0, thereby imposing stronger repulsion between these two easily confused classes.
-This training strategy enables more stable optimization under few-shot and class imbalance settings, improving both robustness and clinical relevance.
+Class-frequency priors are computed from the empirical class distribution of the original training set, excluding augmented samples.
+In addition, a semantic prior matrix is defined, where only the entries at positions $(6,3)$, $(3,6)$, $(5,1)$, and $(1,5)$ are assigned a value of 1, while all other entries remain 0, thereby enforcing stronger repulsion between these selected pairs of easily confused classes.
+The semantic prior matrix was defined based on domain knowledge and tuned using the validation set only, without any access to or optimization on the test set.
+This training strategy enables more stable optimization under long-tailed settings, improving both robustness and clinical relevance.